ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 understood to "imply that UTC is the preferred reference point for the specified time".

+A revised {{Section 4.3 of RFC3339}} with the update could read as follows:

+{:quote}
+>
+   If the time in UTC is known, but the offset to local time is unknown, this can be represented with an offset of "Z".
+   (The original version of this specification provided "-00:00" for this purpose, which is not allowed by {{ISO8601-2000}} and therefore is less interoperable; {{RFC2822}} describes a related convention for email which does not have this problem).
+   This differs semantically from an offset of "+00:00", which implies that UTC is the preferred reference point for the specified time.

 ## Notes

 Note that the semantics of the local offset `+00:00` is not updated;